Resources for Parents

 LBCC offers a range of programs and services—both to parents and those interested in providing child care.

-A coalition of organizations in Linn and Benton counties.
-Network organizations provide educational programs and support services to enhance parents’ ability to raise healthy children in caring homes.
+A coalition of organizations in Linn and Benton counties providing educational programs and support services to enhance parents’ ability to raise healthy children in caring homes.

 Zero to Three: National Center for Infants, Toddlers and Families

 Provides parents, professionals and policymakers the knowledge and know-how to nurture early development.

 A Grandparent’s and Other Relative’s Guide to Raising Children with Disabilities

 A free resource guide that empowers caregivers with answers to FAQs, tip sheets, checklists and other resources

 The Autism Community in Action

 Provides education, support and hope to families living with autism.